zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/05-sinhala-amazon.md

 [Msdiv 38] (#msdiv38) {#msdiv38 .ref .msdiv} (5 - 8)

 [APZ 38.1] (#apz38 .1) {#apz38 .1 .ref .apz} "Do not wonder, Maintain
-Do not take.”
+Do not take."
 Thinking is thinking two.
 Cravings are also viewpoints (Section 3 (ii) shall be applied herein.)

 (iii) What is the craving?
 Yamthaku Cravings Restricted Embossed